-Generally, in both cases, the person you hire will not be paid unless you win your disability claim; likewise, both are paid directly by the Social Security Administration (SSA) out of your back payment benefits.
+In both cases, the person you hire will not be paid unless you win your disability claim.
+Both are paid directly by the Social Security Administration (SSA) out of your back payment benefits.
 Both attorneys and nonattorney advocates are entitled to the same fee amount for representing a disability applicant.

-The biggest differences between an attorney and a non-attorney advocate (or representative) are their education levels and training.
+The biggest differences between an attorney and a nonattorney advocate are their education levels and training.

 Attorney.
 To become an attorney, an individual must have the following qualifications: